 The Resources View provides access to JobScheduler objects that are not directly bound to specific Jobs, Job Chains or Orders.
-These are Agent Clusters, Events, Locks, Process Classes, Schedules and Calendars.
+These are Agent Clusters, Events, Locks, Process Classes, Schedules, Calendars and Job Documentation.

 The JOC Cockpit is multi-language capable and, in particular, is able to handle Asian languages that require UTF-8.